gentoo-haskell/gentoo-haskell/projects/blog/34-github-details.rst

 For this job we used the features of ``git filter-branch``, see the git documentation at filter-branch_.
-As the projects where clearly separated it was easy to tell git wich files were interesting:
+As the projects where clearly separated it was easy to tell git which files were interesting:

 ::